Robby Anderson Player Prop Bets for NFL Week 12 | Carolina vs. Miami 11/28/2021

 - Against the Dolphins, Anderson has averaged 56.5 receiving yards per game over his six career matchups, 24.0 more than his over/under for Sunday's game.

-- Anderson has caught a touchdown pass against the Dolphins three times, but did not have multiple TDs in any of those games.
+- Anderson has caught a touchdown pass versus the Dolphins three times, but did not have multiple TDs in any of those games.

-- The Dolphins have the NFL's 29th-ranked pass defense this season, yielding 290.8 yards per game through the air.
+- The 290.8 yards per game the Dolphins are conceding through the air makes them the NFL's 29th-ranked pass defense.

-- The Dolphins have allowed 20 passing TDs this season (1.8 per game), ranking them 27th among NFL defenses.
+- At 1.8 passing TDs conceded per game, the Dolphins defense is ranked 27th in the league.

 Recent Performances

-- In last week's outing against the Football Team, Anderson was targeted six times, totaling 30 yards on five receptions.
+- In last week's game against the Football Team, Anderson was targeted six times and racked up five catches for 30 yards.

-- Anderson has racked up 69 yards during his last three games (23.0 receiving yards per game) with one touchdown, hauling in 10 balls on 15 targets.
+- Anderson has 69 receiving yards on 10 catches (15 targets) with one touchdown during his last three games, averaging 23.0 yards per game.

 Anderson's Carolina Teammates